Sahil2k24/Web-Scraping/README.md

 # Web-Scraping
-Web Scraping Program coded in Python
+Web Scraping Program coded in Java.

 Web Scraping or Web crawling refers to the process of fetching and extracting the data from websites.
 Also called as Web Extraction.